sonofeft/GenericF2PY/docs/userinstructions.rst

 Install GFORTRAN
 ----------------

-Both developers and users will need to install `gfortran <https://www.gnu.org/software/gcc/fortran/>`_ and each operating system has its own approach.
+Both developers and users need to install `gfortran <https://www.gnu.org/software/gcc/fortran/>`_ and each operating system has its own approach.

 Click: :ref:`link_installgfortran` to see install instructions for a few platforms that I have tested.